Dr. Loveless

 Dr. Miguelito Quixote Loveless is a fictional character who appeared as the primary antagonist of ten episodes of the 1960s western action television series The Wild Wild West.
-Portrayed by Michael Dunn, he is a brilliant but insane mad scientist born with dwarfism.
+Portrayed by Michael Dunn, he is a brilliant mad scientist born with dwarfism.
 Throughout the television series, Dr. Loveless conceived numerous plots which were always foiled by Secret Service agents James West and Artemus Gordon.